Contactis/translations-manager/README.md

 # Translation Manager [![Built with Gulp][build-with-gulp-png]][gulpjs-page]
 > by iTelo

-Project had been created for iTelo's project [Profitelo](http:///profitelo.pl)

-Main goal of this product is to provide all neccessary features to store, maintain, manage and deploy translations for your projects.
-It should help you and your teams (dev, translators, PR and management) to cooperate with tons of translations.
+Main goal of this project is to provide all neccessary features to store, maintain, manage and deploy translations for your projects.
+It should help you and your teams (developers, translators, PR and management) to cooperate with each other and tons of translations.

 ## Table of contents